-What are Collaborative Communities?
+What are collaborative communities?

-What is the Cancerview Hub community?
+What is the Partnership Hub community?

-The Cancerview Hub is a large collaborative community managed by the Canadian Partnership Against Cancer (the Partnership) and is the central access point to all other communities, as well as to the Partnership’s collaborative spaces.
+The Partnership Hub is a large collaborative community managed by the Canadian Partnership Against Cancer (the Partnership) and is the central access point to all other communities, as well as to the Partnership’s collaborative spaces.

 How does it work?